How to Use the Glycemic Load Calculator

 1. Add Your First Ingredient: The calculator starts with one row.
 Begin by typing the name of the first food in your meal (e.g., "Brown Rice").

-2. Enter the Data: Fill in the three key numbers for that ingredient:
+2. Enter the Data: Fill in the three key numbers for that ingredient (GI, Carbs per 100g, and your Portion Size).

-3. Add More Ingredients: Click the "Add Ingredient" button to create a new row for each additional food in your meal (e.g., chicken breast, broccoli).
+3. Add More Ingredients: Click the "Add Ingredient" button for additional foods (e.g., chicken, broccoli).

 Why Glycemic Load (GL) is Better Than Glycemic Index (GI)